 Adverbs - Where Should You Put Them?

-Most often the adverb follows the verb.
-“I presented the law accurately.”
+Most often the adverb follows the verb: “I presented the law accurately.”

-It can also come before the verb.
-“I accurately presented the law.”
+It can also come before the verb: “I accurately presented the law.”

-The adverb can also come before the subject.
-“Accurately, I presented the law.”
+The adverb can also come before the subject: “Accurately, I presented the law.”

 Still with me?
 Great!

 For example: “He parked quickly at the movie theater and picked out a candy bar.”
 If you said: “He quickly parked “or “Quickly, he parked.”
-You would give the impression that he was racing around looking for a parking spot.
-Or that he took the first spot he saw as he was in a hurry to get into the movie.
+You would give the impression that he was racing around looking for a parking spot, or that he took the first spot he saw as he was in a hurry to get into the movie.

 If you said: “He parked at the movie theater and quickly picked out a candy bar.” you now show he is hungry or in a rush to buy the candy and not to park.

 Content copyright © 2023 by Bluedolphin Crow.
 All rights reserved.

 This content was written by Bluedolphin Crow.
 If you wish to use this content in any manner, you need written permission.
-Contact Bluedolphin Crow for details.
+Contact Clare Chambers for details.